MCarlquist/gissy/README.md

 # Show which AI provider is being used
 gissy watch --verbose

+# Generate and setup SSH key for GitHub
+gissy ssh

 # Show help and all available commands
 gissy --help